 Construction Operations Building Information Exchange (COBie) is something everyone in the construction industry has heard of, but what is it and how and when should it be used?
-BakerHicks’ Head of BIM Trevor Strahan took part in a panel discussion at last week’s Digital Construction Week to explore the answer to this and tell us just why he believes in COBie and its value to any construction project.
+BakerHicks’ BIM director, Trevor Strahan, took part in a panel discussion at last week’s Digital Construction Week to explore the answer to this and tell us just why he believes in COBie and its value to any construction project.

-Further to this he stressed the importance of understanding what the client wants and will use.
+He additionally stressed the importance of understanding what the client wants and will use.
 The data that COBie provides should be there because it will add value he argued.
 Time and money can easily be wasted through providing data simply because you can.
-Here he says is where the BIM Information Manager needs to ensure the BIM Execution Plan (BEP) streamlines the approach to specify and deliver what is actually required.
+Here, he says, is where the BIM Information Manager needs to ensure the BIM Execution Plan (BEP) streamlines the approach to specify and deliver what is actually required.
 Communication with the client and their facilities management team is essential to achieving this; by understanding how the facility will be used, what information is business critical, and how the data will be maintained, the right data scope can be established, thereby allowing COBie to add maximum value.

 This process can be streamlined even further by working with digital operation and maintenance database (O&M) providers.
 Therefore, much to the relief of many, taking away the feeling of fear of “one big spreadsheet” that COBie generates.
 Trevor emphasised that digital O&M providers regularly check and validate information provided by supply chains, much of which fits nicely into the COBie schema.
 So, by collaborating with their skillset we can create further efficiency in workflows and avoid conflicting data between the models, COBie and O&M information at a project’s handover.